From Keystrokes to Codepoints

 Writing systems with many characters may require multiple keystrokes to produce one character.
 For example, type the key for the Ethiopic character ‘መ’, which represents the syllable ‘ma’, then type the key for the vowel ‘i’ and the result is the Ethiopic character ‘ሚ’, a single codepoint which represents the syllable ‘mi’.

 In writing systems where digraphs such as ‘gb’ are regarded as a unit, users may prefer to assign two characters to a single key.
-For example, type the key labeled ‘GB’ and the characters ‘g’ and ‘b’ are entered.
+For example, type the key labeled ‘GB’ and the characters ‘g’ and ‘b’ are output.

 See Keyboards and Tools for information on available keyboarding utilities.
 Input methods other than keyboards are covered in Other Input Methods.